pja35/SXP/docs/wiki/Secure_Contract_Signing_Protocol.md

     a proof that the others were willing to sign the contract, which she aborted.

-Do we need a Trusted Third Party?
+Do we use a Trusted Third Party (TTP)?

--   With an online TTP this can be easily done; but this is costly
+-   With an online TTP this can be easily done; but the aim is to avoid a costly, central infrastructure.
--   Without any form of TTP this has to rely on progressive exchange
+-   Without any form of TTP this would be impossible to achieve, although some approximate methods have been proposed.
--   There are solutions to invoke the TTP only when things go wrong.
+-   What we use is an offline TTP:
+    -   when nothing goes wrong the contract gets signed without arbitration of the TTP; this is the optimistic case.
+    -   when something goes wrong the TTP steps in and ensures that either everybody, or nobody gets the contract; this is the non-optimistic case.

 Which cryptographic primitive are we going to rely upon?

--   Designated Verifiable Escrows
--   Private Contract Signatures
+-   Private Contract Signatures.
+These are based on the DSS cryptography assumption, and constructed via non-interactive zero-knowledge proofs constructions.

 The Protocol
 ------------